Colbert Super PAC: Dissolution of the Super PAC

-On November 12, 2012, Colbert announced his intention to dissolve Colbert Super PAC, citing the death of his fictional advisor "Ham Rove", a parody of Karl Rove.
+On November 12, 2012, Colbert announced his intention to dissolve Colbert Super PAC, citing the death of his fictional advisor "Ham Rove", a parody of Republican strategist Karl Rove.
 Colbert reported that the Super PAC still had nearly $800,000 in funds.
 Colbert's lawyer, Trevor Potter, advised Stephen that he could form a second anonymous 501(c)(4), then make out a check with the remaining funds to his first 501(c)(4) along with an Agency Letter which instructed the original 501(c)(4) to pay those funds to the second 501(c)(4) and give dispersal instructions to that second 501(c)(4).
 In doing so, he could avoid telling anyone - even the IRS - where the money went.

 On December 13, 2012, Colbert reported that a nonprofit called the "Ham Rove Memorial Foundation", which Colbert was "surprised" he was on the board of, received a donation of $773,704.83, which was the amount that was left over from the Super PAC according to termination reports filed with the FEC.
 This money was distributed in $125,000 increments equally to four charities: DonorsChoose Hurricane Sandy Relief Fund, Team Rubicon, Habitat for Humanity, and the Yellow Ribbon Fund.
 The remaining money was split between the Campaign Legal Center and OpenSecrets, which both focus on campaign finance reform in the United States.
 As part of the acceptance of the "Ham Rove Memorial Fund" donation, the Campaign Legal Center agreed to name their meeting space "The Ham Rove Memorial Conference Room".
 Additionally, OpenSecrets agreed to name its conference room "The Colbert Super Pac Memorial Conference Room".

 Recognition and impact

 In April 2012, a Peabody Award was bestowed upon Stephen Colbert for his Super PAC parody as an "innovative means of teaching American viewers about the landmark court decision".
 In June 2014, the Annenberg Public Policy Center reported that the Colbert Super PAC segments increased viewers' knowledge of PAC and 501(c)(4) campaign finance regulation more successfully than other types of news media.

+Additionally, a 2012 election interview ascertained that viewing The Colbert Report increased knowledge and perception of super PACs and "501(c)(4) groups."
+It showed an increase in knowledge of campaign finance regulation regarding independent expenditure groups.
+Their findings emphasize how the political satirist was successful in informing his viewers, even more than alternative types of news and media.
+Observing The Colbert Report affected how viewers perceived money in politics.